-- Company-owned retail stores located in the United States, Canada, Puerto Rico, the United Kingdom and Ireland, webstores, pop-ups and seasonal, event-based locations; - Transactions with other business partners, mainly comprised of licensing our intellectual property, including entertainment properties, for thirdparty use and wholesale product sales; and - International stores operated under franchise agreements.
+- Retail Company-owned traditional and non-traditional retail stores located in North America and Europe and e-commerce Web sites or "web stores"; - Commercial Transactions with other business partners, mainly comprised of licensing our intellectual property, including entertainment properties, for third-party use and wholesale product sales; and - International Franchising Other international stores operated under franchise agreements.

-Selected financial data attributable to each segment for the thirteen weeks ended March 30, 2013 and March 31, 2012 are set forth in the notes to our condensed consolidated financial statements included elsewhere in this quarterly report on Form 10-Q.
+Selected financial data attributable to each segment for the thirteen and thirty-nine weeks ended September 28, 2013 and September 29, 2012 are set forth in the notes to our condensed consolidated financial statements included elsewhere in this quarterly report on Form 10-Q.

 We use comparable store sales as one of the performance measures for our business.
-Comparable store sales percentage changes are based on net retail sales, excluding our webstores, pop-up and seasonal and event-based locations.
+Comparable store sales percentage changes are based on net retail sales, excluding our web store and seasonal and event-based locations.
 Stores are considered comparable beginning in their thirteenth full month of operation.
+Stores with relocations or remodels that result in a significant change in square footage are excluded from the comparable stores sales calculation until the thirteenth full month of operation after the change.
 The percentage change in comparable store sales for the periods presented below is as follows: